VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek6/step1.md

 All your positional arguments must be defined before your keyword arguments.

 ## Returning Data
-Functions can also return data; this is achieved using the `return` keyword followed by the data you weant to return.
+Functions can also return data; this is achieved using the `return` keyword followed by the data you want to return.

 ```python
 def get_is_even_number(number: int):